 All Bandzoogle plans provide detailed fan data.
 The ‘Reports’ tab is available for you to gain valuable data on your site visitors.
 Before reading this article, we recommend reading the ‘Using the Reports Tab’ help article.
 Once you have an understanding of the terms and layout, the tips provided below will help you make the most out of the statistics supplied in the ‘Reports’ tab.

 Create a plan before you dive in.
 It’s best to start by writing down some goals.
-Choose a target number for the year for each category in the reports tab: visitors, fans, plays, and sales.
+Choose a target number for the year for each category in the reports tab: visitors, fans, plays, sales, and conversions.
 Then work backwards to dissect your goals by quarter, month, and week.
 The numbers should be attainable, but should stretch a bit past your comfort zone to make you reach for them.
 Then use the following checklists to stay on track.

 When looking at your stats, use the following checklist.
 This will minimize the time spent on data tracking while maximizing your promotion efforts.
 If you’re getting the results you want, repeat the same promotion tactics, or increase your goals.
 If you aren’t getting the results you want check these bullet lists for tips: